 The best cure for cabin fever is Wakefield Lake.
 Unleashed, our toddler ran everywhere.
 Under the slide, up the hill, around the gazebo, back down to the beach.
 He's a natural explorer.
 He just hasn’t figured out how to point with one finger.
 I love that.
 His stocky little body and big gestures often remind me of Calvin from Calvin & Hobbes.
 (Now there's a shoot idea!)

 The Krizova family met us at Breakheart Reservation as the sun began to set.
 We knew right away that the camera would love them.
 The girls (Madeline and Matilda) couldn't stop smiling, and there were plenty of hugs to go around.

-We had a blast doing this on-location shoot with Lyndsay, Thomas, and little Chloe.
+We had a blast shooting with Lyndsay, Thomas, and little Chloe.
 Isn't she the definition of adorable?
-Our own toddler, Henry, has begun to call out "CHEESE!" whenever a camera appears, so we brought him along to help entertain our little client, who he knows from the local Fit4Mom workout class.
+Our toddler knows Chloe from the local Fit4Mom workout class.
+Trying to help, Henry called out "CHEESE!" whenever I lifted the camera.